-&lt;sup>7Jeffrey Fuhrer suggested this language in his discussion of Fuhrer and Olivei (2017) during the Boston Fed's annual central banking conference in October 2017.
+&lt;sup>8Jeffrey Fuhrer suggested the language of "intermediate target" in his discussion of Fuhrer and Olivei (2017) during the Boston Fed's annual central banking conference in October 2017.
+The concept of an "interim target" dates back at least to Bonfim and Rudebusch (2000).